Williams FW32: Rounds 1-10

-At the Monaco Grand Prix, Barrichello qualified 9th, and Hulkenberg 11th.
-Barrichello moved up to sixth position through the first corner, while Hulkenberg lost control in the middle of the tunnel and hit the wall, damaging his front left suspension and causing a safety car.
+At the Monaco Grand Prix, Barrichello qualified 9th, and Hülkenberg 11th.
+Barrichello moved up to sixth position through the first corner, while Hülkenberg lost control in the middle of the tunnel and hit the wall, damaging his front left suspension and causing a safety car.
 Later, Barrichello had a suspension failure caused by hitting a loose drain cover coming out of turn 1, and crashed heavily up the hill.
 After crashing he threw the car's steering wheel out, as he was sitting in the middle of a 120 mph corner with his car on fire.
 The steering wheel was then run over by Karun Chandhok's Hispania.
 This was the first double non finish for Williams in the season.

 At the Canadian Grand Prix, Barrichello qualified eleventh, narrowly missing Q3 but his anti-stall system kicked in at the start of the race.
 Kamui Kobayashi and Hülkenberg tangled on the run into the final corners.
-While Hulkenberg cut the chicane to avoid further contact, Kobayashi was not as lucky and he became the Wall of Champions' 2010 victim.
+While Hülkenberg cut the chicane to avoid further contact, Kobayashi was not as lucky and he became the Wall of Champions' 2010 victim.
 Barrichello recovered well, but he later collided with Jaime Alguersuari when Alguersuari came across too late to cover his line, the damage blocking Barrichello's left brake duct.

 At the European Grand Prix in Valencia, the Williams team brought big upgrades and ran their version of the F-duct.
-Hulkenberg and Barrichello qualified 8th and 9th respectively, with exactly the same time of 1:38.428.
-Barrichello made a good start, while Hulkenberg defended his 8th position from Mark Webber.
+Hülkenberg and Barrichello qualified 8th and 9th respectively, with exactly the same time of 1:38.428.
+Barrichello made a good start, while Hülkenberg defended his 8th position from Mark Webber.
 Barrichello was running seventh when the safety car was deployed at the end of lap nine, and pulled straight into the pits.
-On lap 42, Hulkenberg's car started to emit blue smoke from the rear, but it soon stopped.
+On lap 42, Hülkenberg's car started to emit blue smoke from the rear, but it soon stopped.
 Hülkenberg's right rear tyre delaminated on lap 50, causing damage to his car's exhaust system and became the race's final retirement, while Barrichello defended from Kubica to finish in a strong 4th place.
-After the race, both Barrichello and Hulkenberg were issued 5 second time penalties for speeding behind the safety car, but it did not affect Barrichello's finishing position because Kubica and Sutil, the two drivers behind him, also received 5 second time penalties.
+After the race, both Barrichello and Hülkenberg were issued 5 second time penalties for speeding behind the safety car, but it did not affect Barrichello's finishing position because Kubica and Sutil, the two drivers behind him, also received 5 second time penalties.
 He became the highest-scoring Brazilian driver in Formula One history, overhauling Ayrton Senna's career tally of 614 points, which he had been tied with since Spain.

 At Silverstone, Barrichello again made it into Q3, qualifying 9th.
 He had a strong race, and finished in 5th.
-Hulkenberg finished 10th.
+Hülkenberg finished 10th.